 While land might all seem the same, there are many variables that make each and every lot and parcel unique.
 Before you dive into land investment, make sure you have considered all the angles!
 To begin, ask yourself this:

 Why Are You Buying?

 In the land for you and a future dream home?
 Or is it an investment, purchased with the intent to flip or develop?
-Your reason for wanting to invest in Washington State land will change the way you look at what’s available.
+Your reason for wanting to invest in Tacoma land will change the way you look at what’s available.
 Land investment is a numbers game.
 While you will want the land to be able to be developed (whether you are doing it yourself or not,) you will likely worry less about finding the perfect lot and more about what the numbers have to say.

 Determining the value of land can be difficult.
 Prices can fluctuate, with high or low sales greatly impacting overall averages in a given area.
-While you can look at similar recent sales, there are also a few key things you should look at to determine the value of Washington State land.
+While you can look at similar recent sales, there are also a few key things you should look at to determine the value of Tacoma land.

 - Future development in the area – Are there plans for a new grocery store or school nearby?
 These things will have an impact on your land’s value

 - Ease of development – Whether or not you want to build on the property yourself, you will want to make sure there aren’t any obstacles holding you back.
 This can be things such as bad soil for building, endangered animals or plants, being in a flood zone and more.

 - Lot orientation – The direction a piece of land faces can have an impact on its value.
 Some people love the evening sun in their backyard, while others prefer to have the sun come in front windows in the morning.
 If there is a view to be had, the building will take place around it.
 Having a lot that works well with this requirement is sure to bring in more cash when it is resold.